Speciality goods

 Speciality goods are a class of consumer goods.
 Consumer goods can be categorized into convenience goods, shopping goods, and specialty goods.
+Under the yellow, red and orange goods three-part classification, specialty goods are "orange goods".

+Clothing are an example of speciality goods.
+They are reasonably durable, but they still wear out periodically and need to be replaced.

+Speciality goods are moderately durable goods that wear out with regular use and have to be replaced, such as clothing.
+These goods are unique, so consumers need to make more effort to acquire these items; as such exclusive distributor arrangements and franchises are often used to sell them.

+Classification

 The classification scheme is based on the way consumers purchase.
 This system is based on the definition that convenience and speciality goods are both purchased with a predetermined pattern in mind.
 In the case of the convenience good, the pattern is that the most accessible brand will be purchased; in the case of a speciality good, the pattern is that only a specific brand will be purchased.

 For example, if the customer utilizes an outlet because it is the most accessible, it would be considered, for that customer at least, a convenience store; while one in which the consumer shops even if he has to go considerably out of his way to reach it, would be considered a speciality store.

 A shopping good is one in which the consumer does not have a predetermined pattern in mind.
 Likewise, a shopping store is one which the consumer will undertake a search to select a store to patronize.